 Our medical school affiliation with the Icahn School of Medicine at Mount Sinai and clinical collaboration with the Mount Sinai Health System is expanding patient care across multiple disciplines.
-It will link information systems to promote quality, continuity, and evaluation of care, as well as include the development of a robust population health enterprise, with shared resources, as part of New York State’s DSRIP initiative.
+It is linking information systems to promote quality, continuity, and evaluation of care, as well as a robust population health enterprise.